thegr1ffyn/thegr1ffyn.github.io/README.md

-# thegr1ffyn.github.io
+# This website is under construction.

-# If you come across here, you suck!!
+# Coming soon :)